 - Tree removal

 - Signage replaced

-- · Repairs to buildings
+- Repairs to buildings

 - Replacing fencing

-- · Replacing bins in town centres
+- Replacing bins in town centres

 - Internet 'black spots' due to bushfire damage

-- Infrastructure repair and clean-up

 PERSONAL IMPACT

 Business owners in the Hawkesbury have been under sustained pressure for over a year.
 The fires and floods both presented a more short-term and direct impact on business.
 COVID-19 has occurred over a longer period and in a variety of direct and indirect ways, such as lockdowns, visitation numbers, interruptions to supplies, implementing COVID Safe practices and general cashflow challenges.